Guides|April 3, 2026|6 min read

 If you're still running polls via Doodle — or worse, via email threads — you're spending real time on a problem that's already solved cleanly elsewhere.

 If you want a longer breakdown, this post on free group scheduling tools for professors covers several options side by side.
-For most academic use cases, WhenWorks is the practical choice: fast to set up, no burden on participants, and free without the ad tax.
+For most academic use cases, WhenWorks is the practical choice: fast to set up, low-friction for participants, and affordable even when you stay on the free tier.

 Try WhenWorks at whenworks.cc — no account needed to create your first poll.